weberdaniel/reactive-cpp/README.md

 ### "Crash me if you can": Restart Strategies and Reactive Design

-There are various restart strategies, which can be looked up at the definition in Erlang which is given here: https://www.erlang.org/doc/man/supervisor.html

-A good introduction into reactive software design can be found in the book Reactive Design Patterns published by Manning under the ISBN
+There are various restart strategies (one_for_one, one_for_all, simple_one_for_one, rest_for_one) can be looked up at the definition in Erlang which is given here: https://www.erlang.org/doc/man/supervisor.html.
+A good introduction into reactive software design can be found in the book Reactive Design Patterns published by Manning under the ISBN 978-1617291807 written by Roland Kuhn.
-978-1617291807

 ## Aims and Goals